-Letters of Intent for all Competitions should be received at the CSCOR Program Office by 5 p.m.
-Eastern Time, August 17, 2009.
-Applicants who have not received a response to their Letter of Intent within three weeks should contact the identified NOAA Program Manager.
-Applicants may submit full applications even if they do not submit Letters of Intent.
+LOIs for all programs must be received at the CSCOR Program Office by 5 p.m.
+Eastern Time, August 16, 2010.
+Applicants who have not received a response to their LOI within three weeks should contact Mary Payne at Mary.Payne@noaa.gov.
+Applicants may not submit full applications if they do not submit a LOI.

-The deadline for receipt of full proposals at the NCCOS/CSCOR office is 3 p.m., Eastern Time on October 14, 2009 for all of the programs.
-Note that late-arriving hard copy applications will be accepted for review if the applicant can document that
+The deadline for receipt of full proposals for all programs at the NCCOS/CSCOR office is 3 p.m., Eastern Time on October 14, 2010.
+These deadlines are for hand delivered or electronically submitted proposals.

+Note that late-arriving hard copy applications will be accepted for review only if the applicant can document that:

-- 1) the application was provided to a delivery service with delivery to the National Oceanic & Atmospheric Administration, 1305 East-West Highway, SSMC4, Mail Station 8240 8th Floor, Silver Spring, Maryland 20910-328; - 2) delivery was guaranteed by 3 pm, Eastern Time on the specified closing date; AND - 3) the proposals was received in the NCCOS/CSCOR office by 3 p.m., Eastern Time no later than 2 business days following the closing date.
+1) the application was provided to a delivery service with delivery to the National Oceanic & Atmospheric Administration, 1305 East-West Highway, SSMC4, Mail Station 8240 8th Floor, Silver Spring, Maryland 20910-3282;

+2) delivery was guaranteed by 3 pm, Eastern Time on the specified closing date; AND,

+3) the proposal was received in the NCCOS/CSCOR office by 3 p.m., Eastern Time no later than 2 business days following the closing date.